j3-signalroom/iac-snowflake-admin_service_user-rsa_key_credentials_creation-script/README.md

 ![admin-service-user-detail-view-screenshot](.blog/images/admin-service-user-detail-view-screenshot.png)

 ### **1.2 AWS Secrets Manager Secrets**
-Here is the list of secrets generated by the script:
+Here is the list of secret keys generated by the script:

 > Key|Description
 > -|-